uswds/uswds-site/pages/getting-started/developers.md

 ## Browser support

-We’ve designed the Standards to support older and newer browsers through progressive enhancement.
-The Standards will officially support any browser **above 2% usage** as defined on [analytics.usa.gov](https://analytics.usa.gov/).
-This currently means the Standards supports the newest versions of Chrome, Firefox, Safari and Internet Explorer 11 and up.
-Due to what browsers the Standards originally supported, the Standards will continue to support Internet Explorer 9 and up until the next major release, `2.0`.
+We’ve designed the Standards to support older and newer browsers through [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
+The current major version of the Standards (1.0) is designed to support the newest versions of Chrome, Firefox, Safari, and Internet Explorer 9 and up.
+The next major release (2.0) will follow the [2% rule](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we will officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
+Currently, this means that the Standards version 2.0 will support the newest versions of Chrome, Firefox, Safari, and Internet Explorer 11 and up.

 ## Accessibility